412.246.9358 (Pittsburgh), 484.915.3100 (Philadelphia) [email protected]

 Just because you stopped receiving notices or haven’t gotten one yet, it doesn’t mean you are off the hook.
 The COVID-19 shutdown was not a free pass that wiped the slate clean of your existing tax problems.
 Those tax problems are still there, just waiting for the IRS to pick them up again.
 And that is exactly what they are doing.

-clock, time, irs, irs starting again, collections, enforcement, still time The IRS is ramping back up its collections and enforcement efforts.
+The IRS is ramping back up its collections and enforcement efforts.
 All those notices that went unsent, all those levies and liens that went unenforced, all those collection actions that went undone, they are all coming.
 The IRS is playing catch-up, and you are their next target.

 All is not lost.
 There is still time.